makeworld-the-better-one/fmrl/spec.md

 Servers MUST validate that this field is a valid URI.
 Clients MUST validate this when setting statuses, and SHOULD when getting statuses.

 Servers MUST limit this to 512 bytes, returning code 400 to clients that try to set a longer one.
 Clients MUST NOT attempt to set a longer `uri`.
 Clients SHOULD NOT display any received `uri` that is longer.

+In addition to URI validation, this field MUST NOT contain whitespace, and MUST contain a colon.
+This prevents just inserting text like `hello world`, which is apparently a valid URI.

 ## String cleaning